rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 Stream<T> skip(int n)
 ````

 The following code creates an infinite stream of numbers counting from 1.
-The skip()
+The `skip()`
 operation returns an infinite stream starting with the numbers counting from 6, since it
-skips the fi rst fi ve elements.
-The limit() call takes the fi rst two of those.
+skips the first five elements.
+The `limit()` call takes the first two of those.
 Now we have a
 finite stream with two elements:

 ````